 My mom and I have a very close relationship.
 She raised me as a single parent until I was 6 years old and she remarried.
 My mom is like a best friend to me and we share almost everything.
 I think this is also because I don’t have any brothers or sisters.
-However, when I was 18 years old, I had to move out for university and have been abroad ever since – only came back to live with my parents for a few weeks/months in between but nothing long-term.
+However, when I was 18 years old, I had to move out for university and have been abroad ever since — I only came back to live with my parents for a few weeks/months in between, but nothing long term.

-Ever since I can remember I loved to travel and I was sure that, one day, I would live abroad.
+Ever since I can remember, I loved to travel and I was sure that, one day, I would live abroad.
 I’m sure my mom saw it coming as well.
-I have never been a person who was homesick but I was rather bitten by the travel bug and experienced a feeling of wanderlust every once in a while.
-I was very lucky and everything I dreamt of in terms of going abroad actually worked.
+I have never been a person who was homesick, but I was rather bitten by the travel bug and experienced a feeling of wanderlust every once in a while.
+I was very lucky and everything I dreamed of in terms of going abroad actually worked.

-The first time I left for school, I still lived in the same country, only moved 2 hours away from home, a small town in Southern Germany.
-I came home every other weekend and during the holidays and my mom also came to visit me every couple of weeks.
-During that time I learnt alot about myself and became more responsible and mature.
+The first time I left for school, I still lived in the same country; I only moved two hours away from home, a small town in Southern Germany.
+I came home every other weekend and during the holidays, and my mom also came to visit me every couple of weeks.
+During that time, I learned a lot about myself and became more responsible and mature.

-After I graduated, I decided to go abroad for 6 months to follow my passion and live in China.
+After I graduated, I decided to go abroad for six months to follow my passion and live in China.
 Saying goodbye at the airport was really hard for us.
-Luckily, today we have the Internet, Facebook and Skype so we were able to keep in touch almost every day.
-She even came to visit me in China!
-When I came back after 6 months, I only spent 6 weeks at home before I packed my suitcase again and moved to the United States to finish my Bachelor’s degree.
-This time for 9 months and my mom wasn’t able to come visit me.
+Luckily, today we have the Internet, Facebook, and Skype, so we were able to keep in touch almost every day.
+My mother even came to visit me in China!
+When I came back after six months, I only spent six weeks at home before I packed my suitcase again and moved to the United States to finish my Bachelor’s degree.
+This time it was for nine months, and my mom wasn’t able to come visit me.

 Now, I am back in Germany for a while to prepare for my job in China.
 Full-time.
 Open-ended.

-Being an expat’s mom is not easy and it requires a lot of strength.
-That’s why even though our moms can be annoying sometimes, think about that you don’t see her very often and appreciate her support and love for you!
+Being an expat’s mom is not easy, and it requires a lot of strength.
+That’s why even though a mom can be annoying sometimes, think about the fact that you don’t see her very often and appreciate her support and love for you!